Doggie play land, sandbar beach in Hood River.

-And later in the day, when the wind blows, kite surfers take over the sand.
+And later in the day, when the wind blows, kite surfers, windsurfers and SUP pups take over the water and sand.

-For all you So Cal beach dogs that hang out at the original Dog Beach in San Diego, your sandbar playground has a similar "secret beach" beginning.
+San Diego beach dogs hang out at the original Dog Beach in Ocean Beach (OB,) a dinky dog town.
+That sandbar has a similar "secret beach" beginning.

 A mighty storm off the coast pummeled Ocean Beach with waves, and the San Diego River overflowed its banks as it rushed to the ocean.
 It wiped out Wonderland, a historic waterfront amusement park in the early 1900’s.

 That storm left other debris, too – the good kind – a new secret beach, a sandbar, claimed by dogs and their people - designated Dog Beach in 1972, one of the first leash free beaches in America.

 Dogs and their people - the community came together to help

 That was our old Surf Dog Diaries stomping ground - Dog Beach in Ocean Beach (OB.)
 Formally adopted by Ocean Beach Town Council (OBTC.)
 Dogs and their people jumped in with two feet and all four paws to help.

 My first surf dog Howdy Doody and I co-chaired the nonprofit Dog Beach Committee of OBTC for years.
 With co chair Dave Martin, a pack of loyal businesses and volunteers and City of San Diego support, our amazing OB community fixed up Dog Beach over the next decade.